Spanish–Chamorro Wars: Final reduction

 When he returned to Tinian with his Chamorro allies, Quiroga found that the entire population had retreated to Aguiguan.
 Quiroga made the same offer to the people of Tinian that he had made on Saipan, but they did not respond.
 He then burned the houses on Tinian as a warning, to no response.
 The Spaniards then blockaded Aguiguan so the refugees could not get food or water, before finally assaulting the island directly.
 Several defenders were killed and some who expected to be executed threw themselves off the cliffs, but none resisted once the Spanish force reached high ground.
 Several people implicated in the murder of a priest were executed.
 Quiroga pronounced that all the people of Tinian must relocate to Guam.
 Some of the people of Tinian fled to the northern islands to escape Spanish control, but none dared stay on Tinian and the island was soon abandoned.

 More than 300 of the 2,000 people who lived in Gani, the eight small islands at the top of the Marianas chain, had been relocated to Saipan.
 When the Jesuit pastor of Saipan realized that the people from Gani had begun sneaking back to their home islands, he called on the new governor in Guam, José Madrazo, to complete the reduction of the north.
 In September 1698, 12 Spanish soldiers and a fleet of 112 Chamorro sakmans sailed to Gani.
 Awed by the size of the force, the people of Gani agreed to do whatever the Spanish desired.
 1,900 residents of Gani were relocated, some temporarily to Saipan, before final settlement in southern Guam in 1699.
 The completion of this process was the final phase of violence and villagization that had begun 29 years earlier.

+Lagacy

+Matå'pang today has been reclaimed as a celebrated figure by many in the younger generation of Chamorro activists, who view him as a moving figure of resistance against imperial domination and cultural erasure.
+Jay Baza Pascua's spoken-word poem "A Descendant of Matå'pang" is a good example of this movement to rehabilitate Matå'pang as a Chamorro icon.
+In that poem, Pascua states:"You see, Father Luis de San Vitores was determined to bring God to the "Indios" of the Pacific.

+"Determined enough he disobeyed Matåpang’s order not to baptize his ailing child ...
+Matåpang retaliated by killing the missionary priest.

+"It was not that Matåpang defied the missionary’s spiritual relief but that San Vitores defied Matåpang’s cultural belief.

+"In so doing … this legendary chief ignited the flames that started a 30-year war between the Chamorros and the Spanish ... the embers of that fire continue to burn within the hearts of those who want Guam to be free from colonial rule."

+Matapang Beach Park is a small public park along Tumon Bay in Tumon that is popular with local outrigger canoe rowing teams.
+It is located off of Pale San Vitores Road, named after the Jesuit.